The Eau Claire County Humane Association

 MaKayla Johnson

-Manager of Animal Care
+Director of Animal Welfare

 Addie Erdmann